juanmanueldaza/mdsg/.github/docs/architecture.md

 ## Overview

-MDSG (Markdown Site Generator) currently uses a **monolithic architecture** with plans for Clean Architecture evolution.
-The project prioritizes working functionality over architectural complexity, achieving a 14.0KB bundle with full core functionality.
+MDSG (Markdown Site Generator) is a **frontend-only static site** deployed to GitHub Pages at **https://mdsg.daza.ar/** with no backend dependencies.
+The project achieves a 14.0KB bundle with full core functionality using direct GitHub OAuth integration.

-> **Agent Context**: Current bundle is 14.0KB (target <20KB).
-Monolithic src/main.js (1690 lines) handles all functionality.
-Clean Architecture is preparatory/aspirational.
+> **Agent Context**: Live at https://mdsg.daza.ar/ via GitHub Pages.
+Current bundle is 14.0KB (target <20KB).
+Frontend-only architecture with src/main.js (1690 lines) handling all functionality.
+No backend required.
-> **Reality Check**: Focus on current working structure, implement advanced features incrementally.
+> **Reality Check**: Static site deployment with custom domain, direct GitHub API integration, server.js only for development convenience.

 ## 🎯 Architectural Principles for Agents